 0x0000ed81 sets mods rwxr-xr-x on Linux (owner rwx, group read and execute, world read and execute).

-Byte offset of the local file header of this file.
+Byte offset (in the zip) of this file's local file header.
 E.g. if you are referring to the first file in the zip archive, then it's simply zero (assuming you wrote the file and the preceding header to the beginning).
 This is 8 bytes, little-endian.

 Extra field.
 If you use this.